- This post contains affiliate links. Read more here.

 You can make your dog their own sugar-free eggnog from Greek yogurt, an egg, and organic baby food!
 Just combine all of the ingredients in a food processor or blender, mix until smooth and creamy and let your dog enjoy.
 Remember not to add nutmeg because it’s poisonous for dogs (and cats, too).

-If you’re running short on time in the kitchen this holiday but still want to offer your dog a special winter treat, consider one of these ready-made treats that feature wholesome ingredients like apples, sweet potatoes, and yogurt.
+If you’re running short on time, but still want to offer your dog a special winter treat, consider one of these ready-made treats that feature wholesome ingredients like apples, sweet potatoes, yogurt, and more.

 - Dogs love the crunchy texture, and pet owners love the sweet apple scent.